BySteven95/DjangoOne/README.md

-Well, this was one of my projects on the uni, it's here just for nostalgia
+Well, this was one of my projects in the uni, it's here just for nostalgia